 2.2.1 Resources.
-The TTPs employed by an adversary in his use of IEDs generally display a number of characteristics broadly conforming to the same principles of guerrilla warfare as, for example, the Mujahedeen fighters who inflicted significant losses on Soviet forces in Afghanistan between 1979 and 1989.
+Resourcing activities conducted within the IED System will include identifying and obtaining financial and technical support, recruitment, training and the provision of the materials necessary for IED production.
+The adversary may also undertake the development and refinement of IED design and of TTPs.
+The TTPs employed may display a number of characteristics broadly conforming to the same principles of irregular warfare as, for example, the Mujahedeen fighters who inflicted significant losses on Soviet forces in Afghanistan between 1979 and 1989.
 Speed, surprise, mobility and flexibility are integral factors in such campaigns, as are the favoured methods of ambush, sabotage and roadside IEDs, the latter often comprising HME main charges produced using commercially-available fertilizer.
-The use of military ordnance is also a common feature in the manufacture of IEDs, and locating, identifying and denying access to stockpiles of conventional ammunition should be a major consideration for friendly forces.
+The use of military ordnance is also a common feature in the manufacture of IEDs.
+Locating, identifying and denying access to stockpiles of conventional ammunition should therefore be a major consideration for Alliance forces.

-2.2.2 Electronic Countermeasures (ECM) Considerations.
-Methods of deployment and means of initiation tend to evolve over time, usually in response to advances in the means of detecting and defeating IEDs.
-For example, success in mitigating the threat posed by RCIEDs through the use of ECM may result in the adversary reverting to CWIEDs or victim initiation, or in seeking to defeat or circumvent ECM by identifying and avoiding the frequency range covered, or simply by out-powering fixed frequency ECM.
-Forces lacking an ECM capability altogether may find themselves increasingly targeted using RCIEDs, creating challenges for NATO and other alliances where ECM capability varies significantly between the forces deployed by different nations.
+2.2.2 Electronic Countermeasures (ECM).
+Methods of deployment and means of initiation tend to evolve over time, usually in response to advances in the opponent's ability to detect and defeat IEDs.
+For example, success in mitigating the threat posed by RCIEDs through the use of ECM may result in the adversary reverting to CWIEDs or victim initiation, or in seeking to defeat or circumvent ECM by identifying and avoiding the frequency range covered, or simply by out-powering fixed-frequency ECM.
+Forces lacking an ECM capability altogether may find themselves increasingly targeted using RCIEDs, creating challenges for NATO where ECM capability varies significantly between the forces deployed by different nations.
 Furthermore, increasingly sophisticated detection methods employed against IEDs may have the effect of encouraging an adversary to use IEDs that, although simple in their construction and means of initiation, are no less lethal.
-For example, VOIEDs can be produced from the most basic of locally available materials, potentially using few and/or very small metallic components.
+For example, VOIEDs can be produced from the most basic of locally available materials, with minimum metallic content making detection more challenging.

 2.2.3 Counter-C-IED.
-The evolving IED threat will therefore not necessarily involve increasing sophistication or destructive force, but could instead be apparent in simpler devices which are less reliant on external sources of components, potentially employed in larger numbers.
+The evolving IED threat will therefore not necessarily involve increasing sophistication or destructive force, but could instead be apparent in simpler devices that are less reliant on external sources of components, are easily made, and are used in large numbers.
 An adversary's TTPs are also likely to change to reflect different approaches to COIN adopted by NATO forces in response to prevailing local circumstances.
-Where dismounted patrols are regarded as an appropriate means of pursuing campaign goals, use of VOIEDs may be more common, whereas in areas where patrols are routinely vehicle-mounted or conducted on Lines of Communication (LoC) used by convoys, the use of larger CWIEDs and RCIEDs is potentially more likely.
-Whatever the level of protection provided to NATO forces, the opponent can, if he wishes, ultimately overmatch that protection or circumvent it in other ways.
+Where dismounted patrols are regarded as an appropriate means of pursuing campaign goals, use of VOIEDs may be more common, whereas in areas where patrols are routinely conducted by vehicle on Lines of Communication (LoC) used by convoys, the use of larger CWIEDs and RCIEDs is potentially more likely.
+Whatever the level of protection provided to NATO forces, the opponent can, if he wishes, ultimately overmatch that protection or circumvent it in other ways, hence the need for a systemic approach to C-IED, and for a robust Lessons Identified process.